stevewithington/MuraGoogleCalendar/README.md

 ### Obtain Your Google Calendar's ID

   1. In the Google Calendar interface, locate the "My calendars" area on the left.
-  2. Hoever over the calendar you need and click the downward arrow.
+  2. Hover over the calendar you need and click the downward arrow.
-  3. A men u will appear.
+  3. A menu will appear.
 Click "Calendar settings".
   4. In the "Calendar Address" section of the screen, you will see your Calendar ID.
 It will look something like `abcd1234@group.calendar.google.com`.

 ### Note